JCotton1123/netmanage-bootstrap/README.md

 Use the contents of this repo to **bootstrap or upgrade an instance of [NetManage](https://github.com/JCotton1123/netmanage)**.
 For now the virtual machine(s) must be running a variant of RHEL (RHEL, CentOS, etc).

+If you'd like to quickly demo NetManage, the [Vagrant install option](#option-1---vagrant) will get an instance of NetManage, infrastructure and application, up and running quickly.

 ## Setup

 ### Pre install/upgrade